 Laurentia first made history - and shot to international fame - at the 2008 Beijing Paralympics.
-Riding Harvey (also known as "Nothing to Lose"), a 20year-old chestnut gelding, she became Singapore's first Paralympic medallist when she came in third in the individual championship event at the Hong Kong Olympic Equestrian Centre in Shatin.
+Riding Harvey (also known as "Nothing to Lose"), a 20-year-old chestnut gelding, she became Singapore's first Paralympic medallist when she came in third in the individual championship event at the Hong Kong Olympic Equestrian Centre in Shatin.
 It was also Asia's first Paralympic equestrian medal.
 Later, she also won a bronze in the individual freestyle test.
 For her extraordinary achievements that year, she was named as one of Singapore's most outstanding athletes and conferred the Pingat Bakti Masyarakat (Public Service Medal) by President S. R. Nathan.

-66 RIDING HAS ENABLED ME TO 'FLY'.
+66 RIDING HAS ENABLED ME TO 'FLY' 99

 Laurentia's sporting successes are remarkable, considering how she had developed cerebral palsy and profound deafness shortly after birth.
 At that time, doctors declared her "spastic", and informed her parents that she would probably not be able to walk or talk.
 They also recommended that she be institutionalised.
 Yet today, Laurentia is fiercely independent.
 She lip-reads, walks unaided, and drives to and from Kent (about 100km away from her home in Surrey) four times a week for training.
-It takes six hours for Laurentia to drive to her training sessions in Kent, groom and tack up the horse, train, sun, wind and hail - but she says: "It never feels like hard work."
+It takes six hours for Laurentia to drive to her training sessions in Kent, groom and tack up the horse, train, untack the horse, and drive home.
+She rides in all weathers, through rain, sun, wind and hail - but she says: "It never feels like hard work."